PuneethaPai/RPPP/blog.md

 # Prerequisite:

-- Setup a running Jenkins Sever setup which executes your CI pipeline.
-You can follow this to set it up.
+- Setup a running Jenkins Sever, which executes your CI pipeline.
+You can follow instructions in [JenkinsDockerSetup](https://dagshub.com/puneethp/JenkinsDockerSetup) to do so.
 - Setup end to end Machine Learning Pipeline with DVC to make you experiments reproducible and version you data/models.

 # Standard Jenkins pipeline for CI

-The reference project has been developed in Python, but the same concepts should be applicable to other language ML projects.
+The reference project has been developed in Python, but the same concepts should be applicable to other technology ML projects.
+Once you have a running Jenkins Sever and defined End-to-End experimentation ML pipeline we can integrate it with Jenkins CI/CD pipeline.

 ## Job setup: